Blog

 • Product IDs and SKUs: For instant product lookups

-• Order IDs: To find specific orders immediately
+• Order IDs: To find specific orders right away

 • Supplier and customer names: For quick contact searches